nozsavsev/backy/Readme.md

 ## Controllers

+must be imported in main.ts so it will be bundled with the server. will be automatically registered and mapped to the express when `mapControllers` is called.

 To define a controller define a class with attribute controller with first argument being the path of the controller.

 API methods are defined with HttpGet, HttpPost, HttpPut, HttpDelete decorators.